fastify/fastify-static/README.md

 - [`lastModified`](https://www.npmjs.com/package/send#lastmodified)
 - [`maxAge`](https://www.npmjs.com/package/send#maxage)

+#### Disable serving

+If you'd just like to use the reply decorator and not serve whole directories automatically, you can simply pass the option `{ serve: false }`.
+This will prevent the plugin from serving everything under `root`.

 #### Disabling reply decorator

 The reply object is decorated with a `sendFile` function by default.
 If you want to